davisa0876/laravelProjectAPI/README.md

 # Laravel API Project with Authentication and Weather Integration

-A Laravel-based REST API that provides authentication, user management, and weather data integration.
+A Laravel-based REST API that provides authentication, user management, weather data integration, and API monitoring.
 This project serves as the backend for the Vue.js Admin Dashboard.

 ## Features